 Wondering if you're suited to a career in real estate?
 Will you enjoy the profession?
 Will you be successful?

-There is a lot to know to be even moderately proficient at real estate sales, so a good training program offered by the brokerage is paramount to your success.
+Training is paramount to your success.
+There is a lot to know to be even moderately proficient at real estate sales, so a good training program offered by the brokerage is key.
 It is surprising to many new agents how much there is to learn.
 Every sale has its own set of circumstances, and people being people add many twists and turns to a real estate transaction.
-It's important to affiliate yourself with a brokerage with a vast network of trusted and accessible advisors, and connections to quality service providers that you can refer to your buyers and sellers.
+It's important to affiliate yourself with a brokerage with a vast network of trusted and accessible advisers, and connections to quality service providers that you can refer to your buyers and sellers.

 In my experience, the best agents are those who are good listeners, don't jump to conclusions, always get the facts before moving forward or giving advice, and genuinely care about each and every client.

+You must be very flexible and be available when your clients need you.
 Although you can set your own schedule, often your schedule is set by the needs of your clients.
-So, you must be very flexible and be available to handle listing appointments, showings, and clients' concerns when they occur.
-You can, and should, set boundaries with your clients by letting them know when you will be available to them (for instance between 9am and 9pm), and that you will respond to them within a certain period of time.
+So, you must be flexible and and available to handle listing appointments, showings, and clients' concerns when they occur.
+You can, and should, set boundaries with your clients by letting them know when you will be available to them and that you will respond to them within a certain period of time.

 You will be an independent contractor and not an employee, which means you will receive a 1099 at the end of the year, and not a W-2.
 You will be responsible for making your own tax payments, quarterly or at the end of the year.
 As an independent contractor, you will be paid a percentage of the commissions you earn.
 If you don't sell anything, you will receive no compensation.
 It's a good idea to have a few months of living expenses set aside to give yourself time to get through the training, and the extra time it takes to close a transaction once a sale is made.